PANAMÁ CITY TO MEDELLÍN: Reflections After Moving to Antioquia's Capital

 In addition to the low cost of living when compared to Panamá city, Medellín is a city that exhibits unprecedented social and economic growth.
 Thus, for more than 20 years it has successfully evolved in the fight against poverty and crime.
 Medellín offers great opportunities for nationals and expats, partly due to being the headquarters of the so-called Software Valley – where the development of technology companies is promoted.
 As if that were not enough, the Valle de Aburrá has a diversified economy, which includes the coffee, textile, financial services industries and more recently the cultivation of flowers, tourism, among others.

 Medellín: A Climate Among the World's Best

 The climate in tropical Panamá is usually hotter and also humid most of the year, with average temperatures of 29 degrees Celsius.
-Therefore, if you do not like excessive heat, it will be difficult for you toadapt.
+Therefore, if you do not like excessive heat, it will be difficult for you to adapt.
 I confess that I sometimes had to bathe up to five times a day in Panamá to refresh myself a little from the sweat.
-So, the use of air conditioning or a fan is almost a religion in this city and the cost of electricity one of the highest in the world.
+So, the use of air conditioning or a fan is a constant part of life in this city and the cost of electricity is one of the highest in the world.